If you've blocked our ad, please consider unblocking it.

 Used

 Stalfos' raised foot was redrawn for the final version.
 Its head also has a couple of minor changes.
-This prototype sprite can also be seen in both the Japanese and American manual of the game.
+The prototype sprite can be seen in the Japanese and American manuals.

-The Wall Master enemy is missing its spots in the prototype.
+The Wall Master enemy is missing its spots.

 Pols Voice doesn't have whiskers in the prototype.
 The color used for its eyes was assigned to the whiskers in the final, turning the eyes from Link's tunic color to brown.
 This is also seen in the manual.